-Clone and Pattern Stamp tools (S)
+Clone & Pattern Stamp Tools (s)

-- Option (Mac) /Alt (Win) -click in the source document, then clone in the same document, or even in any open document. - Because it can be difficult to align area containing a repeating pattern (such as a picket fence or a brick wall), adding an empty layer and checking the option "Use All Layers" on the Options bar enables you to reposition the cloned area if needed (by repositioning the layer).
+- Option (Mac) /Alt (Win) -click in the source document, then clone in the same document, or even in any open document. - Because it can be difficult to align area containing a repeating pattern (such as a picket fence or a brick wall), adding an empty layer and checking the option "Use All Layers" on the Options bar enables you to reposition the cloned area if needed (by repositioning the layer). - Option (Mac) /Alt (Win) + Shift to temporarily show the clone source overlay. - Option (Mac) /Alt (Win)-drag to move the source overlay to the desired offset/position.

-History and Art History Brush tools (Y)
+History & Art History Brush Tools (y)

 - Try experimenting with a very small brush size to maintain detail when using the Art History Brush.
-You can also play around with the spacing of the brush (found on the Brushes palette in the Brush Tip Shape area) to produce more interesting effects. - · Both the History and Art History brushes sample information from the currently targeted state in the History palette.
+You can also play around with the spacing of the brush (found on the Brushes palette in the Brush Tip Shape area) to produce more interesting effects. - Both the History and Art History brushes sample information from the currently targeted state in the History palette.

-Eraser, Background Eraser, and Magic Eraser tools (E)
+Eraser, Background Eraser, & Magic Eraser Tools (e)